cduncan9/Patient-Monitor-Server/README.md

 When the modules for the client GUIs now make POST and GET requests, they will be using this local server.

 #### Running The Server Using A Duke Virtual Machine
+This section of the README discusses running the server on a Duke Virtual Machine, if you are not part of Duke, follow instructions [here](https://www.howtogeek.com/196060/beginner-geek-how-to-create-and-use-virtual-machines/) on using non-Duke virtual vachines.
+If you are a member of the Duke Community and do not yet have a virtual machine set up, click [here](https://github.com/dward2/BME547/blob/master/Resources/virtual_machines.md) for information on setting up both a Duke Virtual Machine and software to use your machine.
+As described in the link above, software like MobaXterm or PuTTY must be used to access your virtual machine.
+This README will use MobaXterm as an example software for running the server on a Duke Virtual Machine.

+Make sure that your Duke Virtual Machine is on and open up MobaXterm.
+Log onto your virtual machine using your netid and password.
+Once you are logged onto your virtual machine, you will have to clone the GitHub repository containing the modules for this software onto the virtual machine.
+Copy the link of the repository in GitHub and type into the command line of your virtual machine `git clone <link>` where `<link>` is where you paste the copied link of the GitHub repository.
+The modules for the server, as well as both of the GUIs should now be in your virtual machine.